Pawamoy/keycut-data/README.md

 ### Case sensitivity
 Typically, if a sequence (an or just a part of it) requires usage of a control key (Ctrl, Alt, Shift, ...), then it is assumed to be case-insensitive.
-To disambiguate, each control key should use CapFirst format, and each letter in a sequence part **with control keys** should be lower:
-`Ctrl-a`, `Ctrl-Shift-b` or `Ctrl-Alt-Del`, but not `ctrl-a`, `ctrl-shift-B` or `CTRL-ALT-DEL`.
-Then, each sequence part **without any control key** is assumed to be
+Thus, each sequence part **without any control key** is assumed to be
 case-sensitive: `g` is not equal to `G`, which is equal to `Shift-g`.
-You can override this behavior using a finer control over sequences attributes, see the next section.
+You can override this behavior using the `case_sensitive` attribute:
+* `true`: case sensitive for all
+* `false`: case insensitive for all
+* `auto`: case insensitive for sequences with control keys, case sensitive otherwise.

 ### Finer control over sequences attributes
 Sometimes you can have a key sequence that does not make use of control keys